Chuanqi Huangdi Zhu Yuanzhang

-Chuanqi Huangdi Zhu Yuanzhang is a Chinese television series based on the life of Zhu Yuanzhang, the founding emperor of the Ming dynasty.
-Starring Chen Baoguo as the emperor, the series was first broadcast on CCTV in mainland China in 2006.
+Chuanqi Huangdi Zhu Yuanzhang (The Legendary Emperor Zhu Yuanzhang), also known as Zhu Yuanzhang Huanxiang (Zhu Yuanzhang Returns Home), is a Chinese historical television series based on the life of Zhu Yuanzhang (also known as the Hongwu Emperor), the founding emperor of the Ming dynasty.
+Starring Chen Baoguo as the titular character, the series was first broadcast on CCTV in mainland China in 2006.